selgik/selgik.github.io/_posts/2022-05-03-Tableau-dashboards.md

 - Type2: Multiple pages dashboard segregated per topic
   {% include video3.html id="/assets/images/video3.mp4" %}

+In this page, I will focus on Type2 dashboard.

 ### Project Workflow
 * What is this data telling me?
 Ask questions (assumption) and find answers.
 * Part 1: Clean data with SQL